 You could run mindlessly into the fields as you caress leaves and twigs with your bare hands.
 You could shout, and your voice would be eaten up by the wind, nobody would even notice.
 You would be free.

-Traveling solo to this region would give you an out of this world experience.
-Due to the strong earth’s magnetic field in this region, the phenomenon northern lights appear in the skies during winter in shades of purple, violet, and bright green colors.
+Traveling solo to this region would give you an out-of-this-world experience.
+Due to the strong earth’s magnetic field in this region, the phenomenon of northern lights appears in the skies during winter in shades of purple, violet, and bright green colors.

 Such wonders and the vastness of the land would make you feel insignificant and empowered at the same time.